Bonnyrigg Heights

 Educational outcomes in Bonnyrigg Heights fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 18.5%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 15.3%, followed by postgraduate qualifications (2.4%) and graduate diplomas (0.8%).
-Vocational credentials are held by 25.7% of residents aged 15 and above, with advanced diplomas at 9.4% and certificates at 16.3%.
-Educational participation is high, with 30.4% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 25.7% of residents aged 15+ holding them, including advanced diplomas (9.4%) and certificates (16.3%).
+Educational participation is high, with 30.4% of residents currently enrolled in formal education, comprising 9.9% in secondary, 9.0% in primary, and 6.2% in tertiary education.

 Frequently Asked Questions - Education